On 19 May, the Olympic Flame set off on an epic whistle-stop tour of the UK for the Torch Relay to celebrate the 2012 Summer Olympics.

 For those Salvation Army members who weren’t holding the torch during the relay, they were on hand to welcome communities by playing music, providing refreshments and selling The War Cry.

-And here are some pictures showing the very day the torch passed through London Central.
+And here are some pictures showing the Torch Relay as it passed through Central North division.